Wandmalfarbe/EPUBCheckFX/README.md

 ## Known Issues / Bugs

 - The App is only translated in English and German.
-- There is no native installer or native executable available (EXE, DMG, etc.).
 - It is not really possible to cancel the validation despite there being a cancel button.
 The button just closes the progress overlay but the validation still continues.
 - It is not possible to select an EPUB folder with the button on the start page.
 One can however drag an EPUB folder on the window to validate it.